StringerJavaObfuscator/gs-spring-boot/README.md

 ## Requirements
 - Maven or Gradle
-- Stringer Standard or Enterpise with a valid license
+- Stringer Enterpise with a valid license

 ## Configuring
 - Maven: install Stinger and Stringer Maven plugin to local Maven repository: